 As of now, there has been no contingency plan in place.
-However, the important phone numbers and instructions have been inscripted on the walls/Boards of the school buildings to avoid any untoward incident.
+However, the important phone numbers and instructions have been displayed on the main walls/Boards of the school buildings to avoid any untoward incident.

 2.28 Grievance Redressal Mechanism